AndrewGuerrero/ng-caryll/content/effective_stl.md

 string fileData((istream_iterator<char>(inputFile)), istream_iterator<char>());
 ```

-fails to copy whitespace in the file into the `string` because `istream_iterator`s use `operator>>`
+The code above fails to copy whitespace in the file into the `string` because `istream_iterator`s use `operator>>`
-to do the reading, and, by default, `operator>>` functions skip whitespace.
+to do the reading, and by default, `operator>>` functions skip whitespace.
 To copy whitespaces,
 clear the `skipws` flag.

 ``` cpp
 inputfile.unsetf(ios::skipws);
 ```

-While `operator>>` provides powerful formatted input utility, it is overkill when the objective is
+While `operator>>` provides powerful formatted input utility, it's overkill when the goal is
 to grab the next character from the input stream.
 To improve efficiency, use `istreambuf_iterator`s
 instead.
-There is no need to unset the `skipws` flag too.
+Clearing the `skipws` flag isn't needed either.

 ## Algorithms